0xbrock/IPSubnetMaskToIPRange/IPSubnetMaskToIPRange/README.md

 * `range.csv` contains the ip address ranges.
 Columns: "IP Range Subnet Mask", "First IP", "Last IP"
 * `expanded.csv` contains all of the ip addresses in the ranges.
 Columns: "Expanded"

-## Next Tasks

-* Add functionality to read the subnet masks from a file